 General Branding Statistics

 How much are brands worth?
-How do consumers decide which brands to shop, and which brands to ditch?
+How do consumers decide which brands to shop for and which brands to ditch?
 These stats examine the brand value and consumers' attitudes toward them.

-81% of consumers need to a trust a brand to consider buying from it (Edelman)
+Around 4 in 5 consumers need to trust a brand to consider buying from it (Edelman)

 Shoppers have a lot of options, which means brands must do more than offer valuable products to win them over.
 Shoppers need to trust that brands will do the right thing before they make a purchase.
 53% of consumers say they need their brands to take a stand on at least one social issue.

 77% of consumers prefer shopping with brands they follow on social media (SproutSocial)

 Without fail, people spend more time on social media each year.
 Brands should take note.
 Social followers are more likely to download the brand’s apps and visit their websites.
 Which is a sound recipe for future sales.